Bukummy/TAC-Application/README.md

 # TAC-Application
-This Is an Android application that fives an easy to use classification of Tech Announcements provided daily
+This Is an Android application that gives an easy to use classification of Tech Announcements provided daily